selwynpolit/d9book/book/hooks.md

 ## Modify the login form with hook_form_FORM_ID_alter()

-Here is code from hook_examples.module that modifies the user login form by adding a button.
-It passes the username and password that were entered to the mythical third party login endpoint.
+Here is code from `hook_examples.module` that modifies the user login form by adding a button.
+It passes the username and password that were entered to a mythical third party login endpoint.

 ```php
 /**